Pigmet/texdata/README.md

 ;; => "\\mycolor{red}{hello}"
 ```

-Regitering :my-color requires giving necesary details in defcmd:
+Registering :my-color requires giving necessary details in defcmd:

 ```clojure
 (defcmd :my-color :normal [[_ c & args]]
   (format "\\mycolor{%s}{%s}" c (tex args)))
 ```
 When not using the :default keyword as explained above, the @body part of the defcmd is like that of defn.
-Let me note that its parameter is supposed to be a vector (not variadic argument list ), whose first item is the command keyword (:my-color in the above example).
+Let me note that its parameter is supposed to be a vector (not variable argument list ), whose first item is the command keyword (:my-color in the above example).

 ## full example